Div290/CeeBERT/README.md

 Part 1 (Finetuning and predictions): We finetune the ElasticBERT backbone after attaching exits to all the layers on RTE, SST-2, MNLI and MRPC (GLUE) datasets and then obtain prediction as well as confidence values for the evaluation (SciTail, IMDB, Yelp, SNLI, QQP)(GLUE and ELUE datasets except IMDB)  i.e. all exit predictions for all samples (num_samples X num_exits)

-Part 2: We have provided the prediction matrix for Yelp dataset as a csv file which could be used to evaluate UBERT(Early_Exit_Confidence_data_yelp____.csv)
+Part 2: After training of exits, save the predictions and confidence of each exit point as given in (Early_Exit_Confidence_data_yelp____.csv).

-For CeeBERT with exits execute the "CeeBERT_same" file.
+For CeeBERT with exits execute the "ubert_same.ipynb" file.

 ## Requirements
 To install requirements